juntao/arenztopia/content/Living.md

 Teacher ($$$) is a very respected job.
 Unlike in many countries, teachers in Arenztopia are well paid at 400,000 a year on average.
 It does require a master's degree in college and 1 year of teacher shadowing.
 If you like teaching children and interacting with other people, sign up at [abe.az](abe.az) for public schools or [acps.org](acps.org) for private schools.

 Store Owner ($$) Lots of people in Arenztopia own small businesses.
 Small businesses can claim tax credits and take loans with decreased interest.
-Depending on how successful your business is, you can make anywhere from eighteen thousand to two hundred thousand Arenzos per year.
+Depending on how successful your business is, you can make anywhere from seventy-two thousand to two hundred thousand Arenzos per year.

+IT Worker ($$) IT worker is a popular job in Arenztopia.
+Fluency in coding with most popular coding languages is required, but if you do not have these skills some universities offer excellent coding classes.
+A beginning-level IT worker in Arenztopia can make somewhere around 8,000 Arenzos per month, which is a decent salary.
+Senior IT workers can make somewhere around 25,000 Arenzos per month, which is enough to live in a luxury neighborhood.